 It is safe to use for several days prior to onset of menses in anticipation and prevention of painful cramps.
-I can attest to this plants wonderful pain relieving action.
-I personally feel this herb is one of the best herbs to have on hand at all times for any sort of menstrual pain, I prefer it over NSAID’s.
-There is also no risk of liver damage from this herb like there are with NSAID use.
+I can attest to this; plants have wonderful pain-relieving action.
+I personally feel this herb is one of the best herbs to have on hand at all times for any sort of menstrual pain, I prefer it over NSAIDs.
+There is also no risk of liver or kidney damage from this herb like there is with NSAID use.

 If you are going in for a gynecological exam, one of these sister herbs may be able to help you relax, aiding in muscle and nervous system relaxation, while also mildly sedating to help the exam go smoothly, without as much anxiety or tensing up.
 Will also help to manage any pain that may occur from the exam.